Scalable Second Order Optimization for Deep Learning: Scaling-up Second Order Optimization

 \paragraph{Heterogeneous training hardware.} Neural network accelerators are custom designed to run machine learning workloads faster and at lower cost.
-Accelerator design is trending towards preferring lower-precision (8-bit/16-bit) arithmetic that satisfy both of these goals on existing benchmarks.
-Our method demands double-precision arithmetic as described above, which makes running computation on accelerators a non-starter, and therefore we had to design the system to leverage the existing underutilized CPUs of the training system to develop an effective implementation, described in \cref{subsec:hetrogenity}.
+Accelerator design is trending towards preferring lower-precision arithmetic that satisfy both of these goals on existing benchmarks.
+We find that we need double-precision arithmetic for many layers in these models as described above, which makes running computation on accelerators relatively expensive, and therefore we had to design the system to leverage the existing underutilized CPUs attached to the accelerators (\cref{sec:design}).
+Note that for the ResNet-50 experiments, we used single-precision arithmetic via emulation \citep{henry2019leveraging} and with sublayer blocked preconditioning with dimension 128 to significantly cut down the cost of the inverse.

 \paragraph{API inflexibility.} Deep learning libraries such as TensorFlow \citep{tensorflow} offer APIs for optimizer implementation that are well suited for first-order optimizers and for mini-batch training.
-Our design requires that we interact with the training loop in non-standard ways, which requires framework level changes.
-Our experiments were carried out using Lingvo~\citep{lingvo} and required changes to the training loop such as distributing computation to CPUs.
-We expect that this demonstration of the utility of full-matrix preconditioning will encourage the development of more flexible API's to fully utilize heterogeneous hardware.
+However our design requires that we interact with the training loop in non-standard ways as we need to pipeline the preconditioner computations --- this requires framework level changes.

-\paragraph{Memory available on training hardware.} Neural network accelerators typically have 8 to 32-Gib on-board memory today.
-However, recent progress in natural language processing has demonstrated the value of inflating the model size from hundreds of millions to billions of parameters.
-For these large models the optimizer overhead of having auxiliary variables for gradient statistics and preconditioners can restrict training by forcing smaller mini-batch sizes, or prohibiting some optimizers altogether.
+Our Transformer experiments were carried out in the Lingvo~\citep{lingvo} TensorFlow framework, while BERT-Large, DRLM, and ResNet-50 used the MLPerf v0.7 Tensorflow open source competitive baselines \citep{mattson2019mlperf}.
+Experimentation required changes to the training loop such as gathering statistics at regular intervals, distributing computation across all the CPUs available in the cluster without blocking the TPU training, as well as updating the preconditioners.
+We anticipate our work will encourage the development of more flexible API's in machine learning libraries to fully utilize heterogeneous hardware.